back to guests archive

 Manesh Jain (Flo Mobility): Thanks a lot.
 Thanks a lot.
 Really looking forward and great chatting with you.

 Utsav Somani: Awesome, Manish.
-Thank you you.
+Thank you.
 All right, listeners.
 That's it.
 Short and sweet from us this Monday.
 Wednesday with Ruben, I'm taking a break.
 We'll see you on Friday.
 Have a wonderful, wonderful week ahead.
 Thank you.
 Bye-bye.